lucachiossi/CloudAppDevelopment-Capstone-IBM-FullStackCourse/k8deployment/README.txt

 NB: if you get 400: bad request response it is probably because you didn't add minikube ip to cluster configurations

+!!!
+MUST INCLUDE .env FILE WITH REQUIRED VARIABLES BEFORE RUNNING !!!
+-> see env-template for an example

 -> 0) GENERATE config-map and secrets
 kubectl create cm web-config --from-file=.env